aravindnc/mongoose-paginate-v2/README.md

 ### For Mongoose > 6.0.0

-$geoNear, $near, and $nearSphere will not work.
+$geoNear, $near, and $nearSphere may not work (Untested).
 This will be updated in the future plugin versions.

 ## Development